yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/mutation.md

 ## Dynamic pointer types

-A few of the operations listed below invalidate outstanding element references (like `HalfedgePtr`) by re-indexing the elements of the mesh.
+A few of the operations listed below invalidate outstanding element references (like `Halfedge`) by re-indexing the elements of the mesh.
 [Containers](containers.md) automatically update after re-indexing, and often code can be structured such that no element references need to be maintained across an invalidation.

-However, if it is necessary to keep a reference to an element through a re-indexing, the `DynamicHalfedgePtr` can be used.
-These types behave like a `HalfedgePtr`, with the exception that they automatically update to remain valid when a mesh is re-indexed.
+However, if it is necessary to keep a reference to an element through a re-indexing, the `DynamicHalfedge` can be used.
+These types behave like a `Halfedge`, with the exception that they automatically update to remain valid when a mesh is re-indexed.
 These types should only be used when necessary, because they are expensive to maintain.

 ## In-place modifications

-??? func "`#!cpp bool HalfedgeMesh::flip(EdgePtr e)`"
+??? func "`#!cpp bool HalfedgeMesh::flip(Edge e)`"

     Flip an edge by rotating counter-clockwise.